 Conduct the Final Interview

-Ask a potential candidate about a time that they failed.
-How did they handle it?
-Did they own up into it?
+More open-ended questions gives the candidate an opportunity to show how they would handle themselves within your company.
+Do they have examples that they can pinpoint?
+You might go on to ask if they owned up to it when they failed.
 Did they apologize for the mistake and then fix it?
-You don’t want someone who just says they never fail.
+You don’t want someone who just says they “never fail”.
 Or it wasn’t their fault.
 Or who puts the blame elsewhere.
-You want someone who takes ownership for their work.
-Someone who is open to learning, growing, and fixing the mistake.
+You want someone who takes ownership for their work and is open to learning, growing, and fixing the mistake.

 Those situational questions give you insight into how people truly act when things happen in the moment because so much of business happens in the moment.